 - Once you have selected it, your content will automatically start downloading to your default download folder.

-There’s still ample time before the deadline so it’s best to download your content now, specially if there’s a lot there.
+There’s still ample time before the deadline, so it’s best to download your content now, especially if there’s a lot there.
 You’d be surprised to see how much media you’ve racked up over the years if you’re a frequent user.